MinhQuan805/Investo/README.md

 ---

-## **Future Enhancements**
-- Add portfolio tracking to allow users to manage and monitor their investments.
-- Include predictive modeling tools to forecast stock trends.
-- Integrate user authentication for personalized data views and saved settings.

----

 ## **Conclusion**
 Investo is a reliable and robust solution for anyone looking to dive into the stock market.
 By combining advanced analytics, news aggregation, and a user-friendly interface, it bridges the gap between complex data and actionable insights, empowering users in their financial journey.